 Alvin Robertson: San Antonio Spurs vs. Phoenix Suns on February 18, 1986

-Alvin Robertson was a superb defensive shooting guard who owns the career mark for most steals per game played, averaging 2.71 steals per game for his career.
-During the 1985–86 NBA season, he averaged a league-leading 3.7 steals per game, a remarkable stat that earned him Defensive Player of the Year honors.
+Alvin Robertson was a superb defensive shooting guard who owns the career mark for most steals per game played, averaging 2.71 for his career.
+During the 1985–86 NBA season, he averaged a league-leading 3.7, a remarkable stat that earned him Defensive Player of the Year honors.

 Robertson’s unique claims on the quadruple double are as the only guard in the elite company and the only one of the four to accomplish the feat with double-digit steals (the other three were with blocks).